0cjs/8bitdev/src/pmon/pmon.md

 least significant bit.

-- Space will print the currently remembered value at the current cursor location and leave you in parameter character input mode.
+- Space will print the currently remembered value at the current cursor location and leave you in paramchar input mode.
 - Hex digits will set the value.
 Type either all required nybbles or end with a space, whereupon the most significant unspecified nybbles will be assumed to be 0.
 (I.e., for a word value, `E ` will be taken to mean